olivierdalang/layerCombinations/README.md

 To update a layer combination, choose it from the drop down list, make your changes, and press "update".
 To restore the previous (aka current) layer combination, select the "- NONE -" item.

-Once there are at least one combination, you can select a map in the composer and assign a combination to it.
+Once there is at least one combination, you can select a map in the composer and assign a combination to it using the new docking pane at the bottom-right.
 When the combination is updated, the map is also dynamically updated.
 Note that the layer order in the map corresponds to the layer order when the combination is saved.
 One has to update a combination to take into account a modified layer order.

 When you add new groups/layers, they are considered to be hidden and folded by existing combinations.

+If you want to avoid folding to be saved and applied, uncheck the "apply folding" checkbox.

 ## Feedback / bugs ##